percona/percona-server/doc/source/reliability/innodb_corrupt_table_action.rst

      :default: ``assert``
      :range: ``assert``, ``warn``

-Pass corruptions of user tables as ``corrupt table`` instead of not crashing itself, when used with file_per_table.
+When the default value is used InnoDB will stop the server if it finds a checksum mismatch on the tables.
+If warn values is used it will pass corruption of the table as corrupt table instead of crashing itself.
+For this to work variable :variable:`innodb_file_per_table` should be enabled.
 All file I/O for the datafile after detected as corrupt is disabled, except for the deletion.

- This variable was added in release 5.5.10-20.1.
-Prior to that, it was named :variable:`innodb_pass_corrupt_table`, which still exists in earlier versions.